npmcdn-to-unpkg-bot/nodejs-express-angular2-skeleton/README.md

  * Install the application: npm install

- * Run the application: node index.js (node bin/www on MacOS)
+ * Run the application: node app.js (node bin/www on MacOS)

  * Navigate to http://localhost:3000/ to load the app

 ### Having problems installing?

-* If the angular components won't install try upgrading NPM: sudo npm install -g npm
+* If the angular components won't install try upgrading NPM: npm install -g npm

 Note: some of Angular code is based on the official tutorial at https://angular.io/docs/ts/latest/tutorial/